ViaCZT/AndroidApp_Echo361/items/report.md

 *[What data structures did your team utilise?
 Where and why?]*

-we used 2 data Structures in our project:
+we used the following data Structures in our project:

-1. *AVLtree*
+1. AVLtree

-    * *Objective: It is used for storing Courses for [Data-Deletion] feature ,[Search-Filter] feature and [Data Visualization].*
+    * Objective: It is used for storing Courses for [Data-Deletion] feature ,[Search-Filter] feature and [Data Visualization].

+    * Locations: CourseAVLtree.java
-    * *Locations: line 70, 172 in AdminDeletionActivity.java,
+      * Line 70, 172 in AdminDeletionActivity.java,
-    * CourseAVLtree.java
-    * FirebaseDAOImpl.java
+      * Line 269-279 in FirebaseDAOImpl.java
-    * , etc.*

-   * *Reasons:*
+   * Reasons:

-   * *It is faster for searching with a time complexity O(log n)*
+     * It is faster for searching with a time complexity O(log n)

-   * *It is balanced which ensures fast performance in various operations and avoids performance degradation caused by tree imbalance*
+     * It is balanced which ensures fast performance in various operations and avoids performance degradation caused by tree imbalance

-2. *ArrayList*
+2. ArrayList

-    * *Objective: It is used for storing Students and Teachers for [Data-Deletion] feature, [Search-Filter] feature and [Data Visualization].*
+    * Objective: It is used for storing Students and Teachers for [Data-Deletion] feature, [Search-Filter] feature and [Data Visualization].

+    * Locations:
-    * *Locations: line 84, 113 in AdminDeletionActivity.java,
+      * Line 84, 113 in AdminDeletionActivity.java,
-    * FirebaseDAOImpl.java
+      * Line 208, 212, 235, 239, 286 in FirebaseDAOImpl.java
-    * , etc.*
+      * Line 13, 28, 70, 78 in User.java
+      * Line 21 in UserFactory.java

-    * *Reasons:*
+    * Reasons:

-    * *ArrayList stores elements in contiguous memory blocks, enabling efficient utilization of hardware caches and improving access efficiency.*
+      * ArrayList stores elements in contiguous memory blocks, enabling efficient utilization of hardware caches and improving access efficiency.

-    * *It automatically adjusts its capacity based on the number of elements, allowing for efficient resizing as needed.*
+      * It automatically adjusts its capacity based on the number of elements, allowing for efficient resizing as needed.

-    * *It is adapter for ListView component*
+      * It is adapter for ListView component

 **Design Patterns**